FAQs about TypeScript in Deno

 that you control.
 You can also replace whole dependencies, using

-dependency of a dependency isn’t being maintained or has some sort of breaking
+a dependency isn’t being maintained or has some sort of breaking change you want

 How do I write code that works in Deno and a browser, but still type checks?